zbcevik/CSV_to_Dataverse_JSON/README.md

 ## Output JSON Format

-The script generates **complete Dataverse-compatible DDI JSON** with all system fields, version information, and metadata blocks:
+The script generates **complete Dataverse-compatible JSON** with all system fields, version information, and metadata blocks:

 ```json
 {